martynaskre/simple-blockchain/README.md

 ### Statistics

 After all transactions were completed, statistics are displayed again in order to verify if number of coins in circulation did not change.

+## Integration of Libbitcoin merkle tree

+In order to use `Libbitcoin` Merkle tree generation, a whole rewrite of `src/Utils/MerkleTree` class was needed.
+Refactor included complete rewrite of internal class logic, but outside class usage remained almost the same.